susuhahnml/awsome-factory-associator/README.md

 Creates a ticket with seat 1B.
 Then using the id of the ticket created creates a discount with factory discountFact passing the options ``{percentage:50,ticket_key:X}`` where ``X`` is the id of the created ticket.

 #### HasMany Associations
 ``assocManyAfter`` works for 1 - n associations.
-This is used in case the associated model **requires** the current model for its creation.
+This is can be used in case the associated model **requires** the current model for its creation.

 ``.assocManyAfter(as, factoryName, optionsArray)``
 - *as*: A String which references the as value to refer to the associated model.
-In case there is no as defined, the associated model name will work.
+In case there is no as defined, the associated model **in its plural form** will work.
 - *factoryName*: The default name of the factory used to create the associated model.
 Can be overwritten in options using the key *_factoryName*.
 - *optionsArray*: An array of **Options object** (Using an id as option is not supported in this association).
 Each element of this array will trigger a creation of one associated model this elements can use the options explored before.
 If a value passed is ``{}`` it will imply a creation without passing any options.
 Options might also be an object instead of an array, indicating de number of elements to create and the default options for each creation.